 You can also opt to use a whitening toothpaste or other over-the-counter products to help remove stains.
 However, the concentration for these products would be much lower than those that are used in the dentist’s office.

 However, in some severe cases of fluorosis or tetracycline stains, teeth whitening is not sufficient to mask the brown spots or black teeth.
-In cases such as these, the dentist may recommend veneers or crowns to cover up the stained teeth.
+In cases such as these, the dentist may recommend veneers or dental crowns to cover up the stained teeth.

 When the black stains on teeth cannot be removed by scaling and polishing or whitening treatments, you may be dealing with a decayed tooth.
 Decay forms on teeth surfaces which results in black or brown cavities which will have to be removed and cleaned out by the dentist.